 Its shape is also a concern.
 Because it has a very round top, it might be difficult to pack around if you have limited trunk space in your car.

 Otherwise, its small size is convenient for those of us who are confined to small balconies and patios, and works well for those who need a small grill to take on their RV trips.
-As for tailgate parties, this grill will cook up a bunch of burgers and hot dogs quickly, but grilling large numbers of steaks may take some time as you will run out of room quickly.
+As for tailgate parties, this grill will cook up a bunch of burgers and hot dogs quickly, but grilling large numbers of steaks may take some time as you will run out of space quickly.

 Due to its small size, I recommend this grill for cooking for two people.